oci-landing-zones/terraform-oci-core-landingzone/templates/cis-basic/README.md

 This template shows how to deploy the most basic CIS compliant landing zone using [OCI Core Landing Zone](../../) configuration.
 In this "express" or "lite" template, no networking is deployed.

-Please see other [templates](../../templates/) available for CIS compliant landing zones with more complex configurations.
+Please see [templates](../../templates/) for other CIS compliant Core Landing Zone templates.

 ## Default Values